 Also of interest is that Boydton has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Boydton does not have a public transit system used by locals to get to and from work.
+Boydton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Boydton is a very ethnically-diverse town.
 The people who call Boydton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boydton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Boydton include English, Irish, German, Italian, and French.
+Important ancestries of people in Boydton include English, Irish, German, Polish, and Scots-Irish.

 The most common language spoken in Boydton is English.
-Other important languages spoken here include Italian and Tagalog.
+Other important languages spoken here include Italian and Chinese.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.